-How Cloudpaging™ technology helps to overcome the obstacles that could otherwise prevent legacy enterprise software from functioning properly within a new operating system.
+How Cloudpaging™ technology helps to overcome the obstacles preventing legacy enterprise software from functioning properly on a new operating system.

 The urgency of migrating to Windows 10 is increasing among enterprises across the globe, primarily due to the heightened security measures Microsoft® has developed for the new operating system.
 Of course, such urgency is compounded by Microsoft’s announcement that it “will no longer provide security updates or technical support for devices running Windows 7,” effective January 14, 2020.1

 As organizations design strategies to migrate their desktops to a Windows 10 environment, they are faced with many challenges.
 Some of these challenges are unforeseen and costly, especially when dealing with critical, line-of business software applications designed for earlier versions of Windows operating systems.
 Application compatibility is one of the most common concerns among IT professionals faced with planning, managing, and implementing an enterprise’s Windows 10 migration.
 2

 Microsoft® has generally attempted to make every newer operating system compatible with its predecessor, including the transition from Windows 7 to Windows 10.
 While it is true that many apps will install and continue to run on Windows 10, many will have conflicts and ultimately fail.

 Of course, enterprise customers can continue running their existing software on Windows XP and Windows 7 without OS support.
 Yet, they would risk an unsupported OS shutdown at any time, as well as security breaches and violations associated with their lines of business, be it finance, education, government, healthcare… the list goes on.

 This article explains how Cloudpaging technology can conquer the most common barriers to legacy application compatibility on Windows 10.